Joomla Extensions

 You can download this (paid) plugin at: https://www.joomlashack.com/joomla-extensions/shack-user-switching/

-The idea is that you login with your user's username, with the password belonging to your (super-user) account.
+The idea is that you log in with your user's username, with the password belonging to your (super-user) account.

 Installation and configuration of the Shack User Switching plugin